CinnamonDaLite/Capstone_Project/README.md

 - https://covid.cdc.gov/covid-data-tracker/#vaccinations_vacc-total-admin-rate-total

 ### Updates:
+ - 1/17/22: First update in the new year, and a big update too:
+   - Shiny app redesign (now with one graph and three boxes that are a work in progress)
+   - Found a dataset that came with VAERS, but didn't bother using until now (VAERSSYMPTOMS dataset)
+      - Makes the whole symptom search a lot easier
  - 12/23/21_V2: Added per manufacturer last second
  - 12/23/21_V1: Conclusions found.
 Just about ready to present
  - 12/22/21: Fixed box problem.
 Changed narrative to find a conclusion.